Annette-F/Annette-F/README.md

 ## Hi everyone! 🖐
 My name is Anna.
 I'm ISTQB certified QA Engineer with 3+ hands-on experience.
 At the moment I'm doing a course on test automation in Python.
-Here you can see my repositories.
+Here you can watch the process of my development in automation 🙂

 <!--
 **Annette-F/Annette-F** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.